2019 Champion of Champions

 The 2019 Champion of Champions (officially the 2019 ManBetX Champion of Champions) was a professional snooker tournament that took place between 4 and 10 November 2019 at the Ricoh Arena in Coventry, England.
 It was the ninth Champion of Champions event, the first of which was held in 1978.
 The tournament featured 16 participants who had won events on the World Snooker Tour since the 2018 Champion of Champions, including the winner of the Women's World Championship, competing in the tournament for the first time.
 As an invitational event, the tournament carried no world ranking points.
+The tournament was also the last featuring Clive Everton in commentary for ITV4, as the COVID-19 pandemic prevented him from returning to commentary duties for future events in the season and subsequent seasons, having been suffering from Parkinson's disease for some time.

 Ronnie O'Sullivan was the defending champion, having defeated Kyren Wilson 10–9 in the final of the 2018 event.
 O'Sullivan lost 5–6 to Neil Robertson in the semi-finals.
 Robertson defeated reigning world champion Judd Trump 10–9 in the final to win the championship, having in the penultimate frame to avoid losing the match.
 The tournament produced 20 century breaks.
 The final set a new record for the most centuries in a best-of-19-frames match as Robertson made five centuries and Trump three, for a total of eight.
 Mark Allen compiled the highest break of the tournament, a 140, in his semi-final loss to Trump.
 The tournament's total prize fund was £440,000, of which the winner received £150,000.